Financial & Insurance

 We are committed to providing your child with the highest quality of dental care.
 Our fees reflect the quality of care we provide.
 We continue our commitment by offering various financial options for payment; we accept cash, check, VISA, Mastercard, Discover, and American Express.

-Payment is due at the time of treatment for patients who do not have insurance or insurance we can not bill.
+For patients who do not have insurance or insurance we can not bill, payment is due at the time of treatment.
 Our policy is that the parent or guardian accompanying the child to our office for treatment is responsible for payment of all services rendered.

 A service charge of 1.5% per month (annual percentage rate of 18%) of the unpaid balance will be added monthly to any account balance over sixty days past due.
 Should a collections agency become necessary, the responsible party agrees to pay a collection fee of up to 33% in addition to all charges incurred for services provided.